 Joyously, Britain is finally getting some hot weather.
-Not only does this give our favourite conversation starter a positive spin, but it’s also a fantastic time for kids to play outdoors and enjoy the warm weather.
-However, it is vital to ensure that your children are well protected from the sun’s rays, be this at home or abroad in the upcoming summer holidays.
-Indeed, as The Skin Cancer Foundation estimates, 80% of lifetime sun exposure occurs during childhood.
+Not only does this give our favourite conversation starter a positive spin, but it’s also a fantastic time for kids to play outdoors and enjoy the warm weather, especially whilst we spend extended periods of time at home.
+However, it is vital to ensure that your children are well protected from the sun’s rays, be this at home or on future summer holidays.
+Indeed, as The World Health Organisation estimates, 80% of lifetime sun exposure occurs during childhood.
 Not only can sunburn cause pain and discomfort in the short term, but excessive exposure to the sun can increase a child’s risk of cancer later in life.

 1. Watch the clock

 The sun’s rays are at their strongest between 11am and 3pm, so it’s a good idea to encourage children to play in the shade during these times.
 Don’t forget that shady spots can still be affected by reflected light, so be sure to still apply sun cream.
 Most importantly, keep babies under the age of six months out of direct sunlight, especially around midday.